 Curtis takes considerable pride in being a mentor and servant leader at Car-Mart.
 Enjoy Curtis’ story about how he wakes up every day to help develop future leaders of our business.

 Seeing people for what they can become.

-This sentiment sums up what mentoring is all about for Curtis Valentine, General Manager at America’s Car-Mart of Rogers, Ark., and Car-Mart’s 2021 Mentor of the Year.
+This sentiment sums up what mentoring is all about for Curtis Valentine, General Manager at America’s Car-Mart of Rogers, Ark., and Car-Mart’s 2021 and 2023 Mentor of the Year.

 This prestigious award is presented to a Car-Mart General Manager who goes above and beyond in advising and developing associates to be leaders of the business.
 Mentors play a vital role in helping to shape and guide future managers on their Car-Mart career journey.

 For Curtis, mentoring is a passion.
 “I enjoy seeing people grow.
 It’s an honor to help develop our associates and help them be the best they can be,” says Curtis, who adds that mentoring is also a responsibility.